Conduent Return to Kroll Letter: What It Means, Why You Received It, and 2025 Updates

 Why the Letter Was Sent

-The Conduent return to Kroll letter is typically issued after a security review identifies that some personal or confidential information could have been compromised.
+The Conduent return to Kroll letter is typically issued after a security assessment or internal review identifies that certain personal or confidential information may have been exposed during a cybersecurity incident.
+These reviews are part of standard incident response procedures designed to evaluate risk and determine whether notification is required.

 What Information May Have Been Affected